antonemking/attachment-runner/README.md

 It also can be used to move attachments stored locally and move them to existing records in ServiceNow.

 *italic* Note: this was built over a weekend to fulfill an immediate need for a client.
-Test thoroughly with demo instances before using in a production env.
+Test thoroughly with demo instances before using in a production env. *italic*

 ## Prerequisites